 Their story begins many years before, beginning with a decision made by King Henry VIII of England that would change the course of world history forever.

-When Henry VII's first wife, Catherine of Aragon, only provided him with a daughter, he was well aware of the importance of having a son and heir.
+When Henry VIII's first wife, Catherine of Aragon, only provided him with a daughter, he was well aware of the importance of having a son and heir.
 Henry wanted a divorce but he was unable to get one from the Pope and so decided to break away from the Roman Catholic Church.

 He created his own church, with its own rules determined by him - called the Church of England.
 In doing this, Henry was expelled by the Pope and the reformation of the English churches had started.